kubecost/docs/alerts.md

 ## Summary

 Kubecost alerts allow teams to receive updates on real-time Kubernetes spend.
 They are configurable via the Kubecost UI or Helm values.
-This resource gives an overview of how to configure Kubecost email and Slack alerts using [Kubecost Helm chart values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
+This resource gives an overview of how to configure Kubecost email, Slack, and Microsoft Teams using [Kubecost Helm chart values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
 Alerts are either created to monitor specific data sets and trends, or they must be toggled on or off.
 The following alert types are supported:

-1. [Allocation Budget](/alerts.md#type-allocation-budget): Sends an email and/or Slack alert when spending crosses a defined threshold
+1. [Allocation Budget](/alerts.md#type-allocation-budget): Sends an alert when spending crosses a defined threshold
 2. \[Beta] [Allocation Efficiency](/alerts.md#type-allocation-efficiency): Detects when a Kubernetes tenant is operating below a target cost-efficiency threshold
-3. [Allocation Recurring Update](/alerts.md#type-allocation-recurring-update): Sends an email and/or Slack alert with cluster spending across all or a subset of kubernetes resources.
+3. [Allocation Recurring Update](/alerts.md#type-allocation-recurring-update): Sends an alert with cluster spending across all or a subset of kubernetes resources.
-4. [Allocation Spend Change](/alerts.md#type-allocation-spend-change): Sends an email and/or Slack alert reporting unexpected spend increases relative to moving averages
+4. [Allocation Spend Change](/alerts.md#type-allocation-spend-change): Sends an alert reporting unexpected spend increases relative to moving averages
-5. [Asset Budget](/alerts.md#type-asset-budget): sends an email and/or Slack alert when spend for a particular set of assets crosses a defined threshold.
+5. [Asset Budget](/alerts.md#type-asset-budget): Sends an alert when spend for a particular set of assets crosses a defined threshold.
-6. [Cloud Report](/alerts.md#type-cloud-report): sends an email and/or Slack alert with asset spend across all or a subset of cloud resources.
+6. [Cloud Report](/alerts.md#type-cloud-report): Sends an alert with asset spend across all or a subset of cloud resources.
-7. [Monitor Cluster Health](/alerts.md#type-monitor-cluster-health): used to determine if the cluster's health score changes by a specific threshold.
+7. [Monitor Cluster Health](/alerts.md#type-monitor-cluster-health): Used to determine if the cluster's health score changes by a specific threshold.
 Can only be toggled on/off.
-8. [Monitor Kubecost Health](/alerts.md#type-monitor-kubecost-health): used for production monitoring for the health of Kubecost itself.
+8. [Monitor Kubecost Health](/alerts.md#type-monitor-kubecost-health): Used for production monitoring for the health of Kubecost itself.
 Can only be toggled on/off.

 Have questions or issues?
-View our [troubleshooting guide](/alerts.md#troubleshooting).
+View our [troubleshooting section](/alerts.md#troubleshooting) below.

 ## Configuring alerts in Helm